Fsn9/fast_turtle/README.md

 * `roslaunch fast_turtle fast_turtle_live.launch`
 ##### 2) Interact
 * **via Publisher**: Publish `geometry_msgs/Twist` commands into `/cmd_vel` ROS topic available.
-* **via Teleoperation**: If you wish to **teleoperate** you can clone another repository into your ROS Workspace called `turtlebot3_teleop` accessible at: https://github.com/ROBOTIS-GIT/turtlebot3/tree/master/turtlebot3_teleop.
+* **via Teleoperation**: If you wish to **teleoperate** you can clone another package into your ROS Workspace called `turtlebot3_teleop` accessible at: https://github.com/ROBOTIS-GIT/turtlebot3/tree/master/turtlebot3_teleop.
 After clonning, you launch teleoperation with the following command: `roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch`

 ### Using the library